rpsubc8/ESP32TinyZXSpectrum/readmeEnglish.md

 <h1>PlatformIO</h1>
-PLATFORMIO 2.2.1 must be installed from the Visual Studio extensions.
-Espressif32 v3.3.2 is also required.
+PLATFORMIO 2.4.3 must be installed from the Visual Studio extensions.
+Espressif32 v3.5.0 (python 3.6) is also required.
 <center><img src='https://raw.githubusercontent.com/rpsubc8/ESP32TinyZXSpectrum/main/preview/previewPlatformIOinstall.gif'></center>
 Then the working directory <b>TinyZXESPectrumttgovga32</b> will be selected.
 We must modify the file <b>platformio.ini</b> the option <b>upload_port</b> to select the COM port where we have our TTGO VGA32 board.